mehulagg/gitlab/doc/user/application_security/secret_detection/index.md

   - GitHub API
   - Slack Token
   - Stripe API
-  - Generic API key strings starting with 'api-'
+  - Generic API key strings starting with `api-`

 You can also customize the secret detection patterns using [custom rulesets](#custom-rulesets)